 A lot of dorms have little kitchen spaces or big shared kitchens.
 In that case, there is no need for an additional appliance like an air fryer.
-But you can still consider one so you can have some late-night meal without going to the kitchen.
+But you can still consider one so you can have some late-night meals without going to the kitchen.

 Are Air Fryers Allowed in Dorms?

 Air fryers are not allowed in many dorms.
 An air fryer is similar to a toaster oven.
 One of their disadvantages is they can get quite hot as you use them, which can be risky.
 That is why many dorms do not allow students to have air fryers in their rooms.
 Many use microwaves for only heating up food, so they do not get as hot.
 Most dorm rooms allow students to have microwaves for this reason.

 Check your dorm’s guidelines or rulebook before going shopping for an air fryer.
 Check the section about appliances students are allowed to have in their rooms.
 Whether dorms allow air fryers or not depend on the rules of that particular college or university.
 Some dorm rooms allow air fryers, but some safety measures are in place.

 Can you have an air fryer in a dorm room?